-The Council's Business Plan and budget for 2021/22 were approved by Council in February 2021, subject to approval of the Scottish Government's budget and UK budget announcements in March 2021.
-The Council approved a balanced budget for 2021/22, a five-year revenue forecast projection and a 10 year capital budget strategy.
-Council tax was frozen for 2021/22.
+The Council's Business Plan and budget for 2022/23 are due to be approved by the Council in February 2022, subject to approval of the Scottish Government's budget in March 2022.
+The Council will approve a five-year revenue forecast projection and a 10-year capital budget strategy alongside the 2022/23 budget.